-Its mortality rates for patients suffering from pneumonia, heart attack or congestive heart failure are considerably lower than average.
-Its readmission rates could still see improvement - 17.8% of pneumonia patients, 22.1% of heart failure patients and 17.7% of heart attack patients were readmitted within thirty days of discharge.
+Its mortality rates for patients suffering from pneumonia, heart attack, or congestive heart failure are considerably lower than average.
+However, its readmission rates could still see improvement - 17.8% of pneumonia patients, 22.1% of heart failure patients, and 17.7% of heart attack patients were readmitted within thirty days of discharge.

-Cleanliness is a contributing factor to low rates of infections and conversely, poor cleaning procedures can precipitate the spread of infections and other disease.
-Finally, only 51% of patients understood their treatment and how to proceed with continued care following release.
-When patients are not properly educated about their health conditions, it can result in readmission.Let Us Investigate the Cause of Your Medical Injury
+Cleanliness is a contributing factor to low rates of infections, and conversely, inadequate cleaning procedures can precipitate the spread of infections and other diseases.
+Finally, only 51% of patients understood their treatment and proceeded with continued care following release.
+When patients are not adequately educated about their health conditions, it can result in readmission.

-You may be hesitant to consider legal action against a trusted doctor or are uncertain of your chances of success following an injury.
-It is important to understand that hospitals and doctors are insured in the event that their actions harm patients and medical malpractice is often the result of honest mistakes by medical professionals.
+You may be hesitant to consider legal action against a trusted doctor or uncertain of your success chances following an injury.
+It is essential to understand that hospitals and doctors are insured if their actions result in medical negligence.
+Malpractice is often the result of honest mistakes by medical professionals.

-Contact us today to speak with one of our Schaumburg medical malpractice attorneys to learn more about your legal options during a free case review.
-We will answer any questions you have about your rights and let you know how we can assist you in recovering fair compensation for your injuries as we have done for thousands of others.
+Our personal injury law firm will answer any questions you have about your legal issue and let you know how we can assist you through legal representation in recovering fair compensation for your injuries, as we have done for thousands of others.